nanoile/ReasoningSAM/README.md

 ![image](assets/inference_process.jpg)

 ## Inference
 Please prepare the metadata in COCO annotation format.
-For unannotated datasets, simply leave the 'annotations' field blank.
-Replace the configuration files for [datasets](datasets/config.json) and [CLIP checkpoints](checkpoints/config.yaml) with your local paths.
+For unannotated datasets, simply leave the `"annotations"` field blank.
+Replace the config files for [datasets](datasets/config.json) and [CLIP checkpoints](checkpoints/config.yaml) with your local paths.
 These config files are used by default in the following scripts.

 ### Object Counting
 First, prepare your prompts in the [prompts](prompts) folder.